InfinityTools/bamcreator/readme_filters.txt

 9. Replace colors
 Description: A simple "search-and-replace" filter.
-It replaces all instances of "Match" by "Color" for each frame.
+It replaces all instances of "Match" (within a given threshold)
+             by "Color" for each frame.
 Filter name: replace
 Filter options:
 Match       Specifies the color value to be replaced.
 Default: 0xff00ff00 (green) Color       Specifies the color value that should replace "match".
-Default: 0 (transparent)
+Default: 0 (transparent) Threshold   A floating point number in range [0, 100].
+The threshold (in percent) for a color to count as a match.
+            Threshold is applied to the average of differences for red, green and blue.
+Default: 0 (exact match)

 10. Posterize